MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-with-direct-routing-for-gcch-and-dod.md

 To use Audio Conferencing in GCC High or DoD, your organization and the users in your organization need to have an Audio Conferencing with Direct Routing license assigned.
 Here are the licenses you need to enable Audio Conferencing with Direct Routing for GCC High or DoD.

-- GCC High: An Audio Conferencing - GCCHigh Tenant license for your organization and Audio Conferencing - GCC High licenses for your users.
+- GCC High: An Audio Conferencing - GCC High Tenant license for your organization and Audio Conferencing - GCC High licenses for your users.

 - DoD: An Audio Conferencing - DoD Tenant license for your organization and Audio Conferencing - DoD licenses for your users.

 A tenant license and at least one user license are required to enable the service.
 You can't enable the service with only the tenant license or with only user licenses.
 To get service licenses for your tenant and the users in your organization, contact your account team.

 > [!IMPORTANT]
 > Users can’t be enabled for Audio Conferencing with Direct Routing until dial-in phone numbers are set up.
-We recommended that you not assign Audio Conferencing with Direct Routing for GCC High or DoD licenses to users until you set up dial-in phone numbers as outlined in this article.
+We recommend that you not assign Audio Conferencing with Direct Routing for GCC High or DoD licenses to users until you set up dial-in phone numbers as outlined in this article.

 ### Step 2: Set up Direct Routing